 This post contains affiliate links.
 For more information, see my disclosures here.

-It seems like everyone is talking about “tidying up” lately, with the release of Marie Kondo’s new Netflix show by the same name!
-I have loved watching the show myself and seeing the transformations from cluttered to tidy!
+It seems like everyone is talking about “tidying up” this year, with the release of Marie Kondo’s new Netflix show by the same name in January!
+I loved watching the show myself and seeing the transformations from cluttered to tidy!

-I first read The Life Changing Magic of Tidying Up back in 2015, and immediately dove into the tidying process, organizing our clothes (and learning a new way of folding), clearing out our books, and decluttering just about every area of our house since then!
+I first read The Life Changing Magic of Tidying Up back in 2015, and immediately dove into the tidying process, organizing our clothes (and learning a new way of folding), clearing out our books, minimizing our paper, and decluttering just about every area of our house since then!

 But one area I hadn’t really touched on yet– because I hadn’t really tackled it yet– was sentimental items.
 Marie lists this category last on her list when she talks about going through each area of the home to declutter because sentimental items and mementos are often the hardest items to part with.